 Single rooms in residence halls are sometimes made available to students in the room selection and application process.
 However, these rooms are unavailable to the general population and are only granted through the Residence Life Office.

-a. singles will be available during room selection and will be filled in order of classification (Seniors, Juniors, Sophomores, First-Years), and lottery number (computer- generated random numbers assigned to students for the purpose of room selection).
+a. singles will be available during room selection and will be filled in order of classification (Seniors, Juniors, Sophomores, First-Years)..

 Security Policy for Students with Disabilities